Incredible Blackened Seasoning

 What is Blackened Seasoning?

-Blackening Seasoning was developed by Chef Paul Prudhomme in New Orleans several decades ago.
+Blackening seasoning was developed by Chef Paul Prudhomme in New Orleans several decades ago.
 The spices were used in a style of cooking that was meant to mirror grilling flavors, but cooked on the stovetop instead.
 The original recipe was intended for blackened redfish.
-Now, the mix of salt and spices are typically combined with fish, like salmon, and chicken with butter and then cooked in a cast iron pan.
+Now, the mix of salt and spices is typically combined with fish, like salmon, and chicken with butter and then cooked in a cast iron pan.

 Our take on Blackened Seasoning can be used in the traditional way (cooked in a pan on the stovetop to get that dark color on your food), or you can use when grilling over an open flame.